boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-4.md

 We just break things up and based on how many terms we find increase the rank.
 This means that this search is keyword heavy, IE if you want to rank highly for anything just keyword stuff your URL, Title and Meta tags with the term you are targeting.
 The reason we normalize the URLs is to create a basic pagerank algorithm, except rather then calculate our own page rank we will use the ranks we already know about.

 One other thing we can do to speed things up is to add in some stop words, and finally add a stemmer.
-The first is just a list of words we wont index, such as &#8220;AND&#8221; &#8220;THE&#8221; etc&#8230; A stemmer is an algorithm to reduce words to their stem.
+The first is just a list of words we wont index, such as "AND" "THE" etc&#8230; A stemmer is an algorithm to reduce words to their stem.
 IE searches can be reduced to search since they are pretty much the same.
 Doing so really cuts down on our index.
 I took the [stop word list from http://norm.al/2009/04/14/list-of-english-stop-words/][9] and the [porter stemmer implementation from http://tartarus.org/~martin/PorterStemmer/][10]

-Of course all of this ranking means nothing for search terms such as &#8220;google mail&#8221; as it will just rank based on the last term not both terms so lets add that in.
+Of course all of this ranking means nothing for search terms such as "google mail" as it will just rank based on the last term not both terms so lets add that in.
 This actually turned out to be a little more complex then expected.
 Im not going to go through all of the changes required as I want to end these series of articles.
 You can however look though the code to see what was implemented.

 At this point the final step really is to run though getting as much performance out of the system that we can.
 A few profiling checks shows that most of the time lost is done when stemming.
 Thankfully we can cache the results of the stem to cut this down in the indexing stage and in the results.
 You could also save the stemmed words in the indexing portion and trade disk space for cpu burn time.
 This would increase performance when it comes to searching quite a bit.
 Another one to consider would be storing the porn flag in the index itself.
 This would allow us to skip the regex test and just discard the results before pulling them even from disk.
 Both of the above are something to consider for the future.